 - Then some fruit: I usually recommend cooked and pureed fruit at first, except for mashed up banana, and then gradually letting them take a go at raw fruit.

-- Finally we bring in grains & legumes -- as I learned with my 2nd daughter her little tummy was not ready to handle the fibers in grains and legumes until she was almost 12 months old.
-And although whole grains and legumes are incredibly healthy most of the vitamins, minerals, and nutrients a growing baby needs comes from all the foods listed before, so there really isn’t any rush.
+- Finally bring in grains & legumes — as I learned with my 2nd daughter her little tummy was not ready to handle the fibers in grains and legumes until she was almost 12 months old.
+Although whole grains and legumes are incredibly healthy most of the vitamins, minerals, and nutrients a growing baby needs comes from all the foods listed before, so there really isn’t any rush.
 I suggest using the whole grain (not processed or refined cereals), grind it into a flour yourself using a food processor or high-powered blender and then cook with bone broth or water.
+Again, you can stir in some grass-fed butter before serving.

 Continue with the introduction of different foods after 12 months.
 Most food preferences are established by the age of 2.
 So the more variety, both in texture and flavor, you expose your children to, the more likely they are to accept a wide range of foods going forward.